nestordemeure/nestordemeure.github.io/content/likes/movies/name of the rose.md

 Sean Connery is excellent in the role of William of Baskerville, a man of great intelligence, love for knowledge (he is not lying when he says that he fell in love... with books) but also inexpugnable vanity (he goes as far as falling into a trap set in front of a mirror!).
 Vanity that will catch him back later when, in his quest to prove that he is right, he will be the indirect cause of the burning of the library he so loves (his tears, when he realizes the consequences of his actions in the burning building, are heartbreaking).

-But, while our attention is directed to the murder mystery, the question of church and riches is asked several times.
+While our attention is directed to the murder mystery, the question of church and riches is asked several times.
 Explicitly, it is the object of the religious debate happening in the abbey, but also by showing us a large variety of religious groups illustrating diverse positions:

 * The Franciscans who made a vow of poverty,